Berk035/GibsonEnvV2/README.md

 #  Interactive Gibson Environment
-Large Scale Virtualized Interactive Environment for Learning Robot Manipulation and Navigation
+**Large Scale Virtualized Interactive Environments for Robot Learning**

-Interactive Gibson is a fast simulator and a dataset for indoor navigation and manipulation.
-It was first released in June 2019.
-It allows for complicated interactions between the agent and the environment, such as picking up and placing objects, or opening doors and cabinets.
-This environment opens up new venues for jointly training base and arm policies, allowing researchers to explore the synergy between manipulation and navigation.
+Interactive Gibson is a simulation environment providing fast visual rendering and physics simulation (based on Bullet).
+It is packed with a dataset with hundreds of large 3D environments reconstructed from real homes and offices, and interactive objects that can be pushed and actuated.
+Interactive Gibson allows to train and evaluate robotic agents that use RGB images and/or other visual sensors to solve indoor (interactive) navigation and manipulation tasks such as opening doors, picking up and placing objects, or searching in cabinets.

-#### Paper
+#### Publication
-If you use Interactive Gibson Simulator or Interactive Gibson assets, please consider citing the following paper:
+If you use the Interactive Gibson Environment or its assets and models, consider citing the following publication:

 ```
-@techreport{xiagibson2019,
-           title = {Gibson Env V2: Embodied Simulation Environments for Interactive Navigation},
+@article{xia2020interactive,
+           title={Interactive Gibson Benchmark: A Benchmark for Interactive Navigation in Cluttered Environments},
-           author = {Xia, Fei and Li, Chengshu and Chen, Kevin and Shen, William B and Mart{\'i}n-Mart{\'i}n, Roberto and Hirose, Noriaki and Zamir, Amir R and Fei-Fei, Li and Savarese, Silvio},
+           author={Xia, Fei and Shen, William B and Li, Chengshu and Kasimbeg, Priya and Tchapmi, Micael Edmond and Toshev, Alexander and Mart{\'\i}n-Mart{\'\i}n, Roberto and Savarese, Silvio},
-           group = {Stanford Vision and Learning Group},
-           year = {2019},
-           institution = {Stanford University},
-           month = {6},
+           journal={IEEE Robotics and Automation Letters},
+           volume={5},
+           number={2},
+           pages={713--720},
+           year={2020},
+           publisher={IEEE}
          }
 ```